 The Gwili Railway can accept no liability for failure to operate advertised services or attractions.
 A Diesel locomotive may have to be substituted for steam locomotive at short notice for operational reasons.
 Information correct at time of going to print.

-Having arrived at Bronwydd Arms Station and purchased your ticket from the Booking Office situated on the platform, you can then join the train for your trip to Danycoed Halt.
+Having arrived at Bronwydd Arms Station please stay in your car until we advise you to board the train.
+Then you can then join the train for your trip to Danycoed Halt.
 A gentle climb out of Bronwydd village, takes you through the open fields and wooded hills, hugging the River Gwili all the while.
 You are never far from water on this line!
 Keep an eye out for the herons, which frequent this valley, dipping for fish in the river.

 The train climbs once again as it leaves Pentre Morgan and its old mill, now converted into a home.
 Here iron was smelted, to be taken to Carmarthen for dispatch by ship from the Quay.
 The train now crosses the river with its weir, and enters Llwyfan Cerrig Station.
 This is the home of the Miniature Railway the Travelling Post Office (TPO) and the picnic site down by the river.